eth-protocol-fellows/cohort-five/projects/bit-attested-inclusion-lists.md

 After a deeper dive into both approaches, I chose to implement the one-bit-per attester method instead of anon-ILs because the anon-ILs require a somewhat central element.
 However, the one-bit-per attester approach also presented challenges since it was just an idea, not a fully specified and ready-to-implement solution.
 I saw this as an opportunity to train myself in creating full specifications, writing tests in the consensus-spec repo, and experiencing the full process of creating cross-layer specifications for an idea in the Ethereum ecosystem.

-As mentioned earlier, the inclusion list is a cross-layer change, affecting the execution layer, consensus layer, and also the Engine API.
+the inclusion list is a cross-layer change, affecting the execution layer, consensus layer, and also the Engine API.

 ## Project description